-Hometown: Clearwater, Florida

-Current Location: MacDill AFB, Florida
+Service Status: Active Duty Hometown: Tampa, Florida Current Location: MacDill AFB, Florida

-Ryan joined the Air Force in 2004, serving as a Fuels Distribution Specialist.
-He received a Purple Heart for wounds received in 2011, but did not let that incident derail his career.
-In the years following, he continued to show his leadership capabilities, using his experience in combat to inform decisions made during later deployments.
-Ryan is a Mission 22 Ambassador and inducted into the National Purple Heart Hall of Honor for his work with veteran suicide.
-This is his first time representing Team Air Force at the DOD Warrior Games and we cannot wait to see his record of PRs throughout the competition.
+Ryan joined the Air Force in 2004 and has since served in four different Air Force Specialty Codes (AFSCs).
+He received a Purple Heart Medal for wounds received in Afghanistan in 2011, where he endured a triple suicide bombing serving as a Personal Security Detail (PSD) Gunner.
+Still, he did not let these incidents derail his career.
+In the years that followed, he continued to demonstrate his leadership capabilities, serving as a Ceremonial Guardsman, performing military funeral honors for the fallen, and as a First Sergeant, utilizing his combat experience to make informed decisions during later deployments.
+He has also been inducted into the National Purple Heart Hall of Honor for his actions in combat.
+Additionally, Ryan is a Mission 22 Ambassador working tirelessly to combat veteran suicide.
+This is his first time representing Team Air Force at the DoD Warrior Games, and we cannot wait to see his record of PRs throughout the competition.